microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 In order to use the bot to sign in, in the OAuth provider, the developer will need to set the redirect URI to https://token.botframework.com/.auth/web/redirect.

-Some OAuth provider does not support multiple redirect URIs.
-Thus, we need to use redirect URI from web API to make sure existing flows are not disturbed.
+Some OAuth providers do not support multiple redirect URIs.
+Thus, we need to use a redirect URI from the web API to make sure existing flows are not disturbed.